awalsh17/wawa_stats/wawa_report.md

 Motivation
 ----------

 Goodman Properties is planning a Wawa with gas (“Super Wawa”) at the corner of Easton Road and Waverly Road in Glenside, PA.
+Read about it on the Cheltenham Township [website](https://cheltenhamtownship.org/pview.aspx?id=40801).

 Concerns from neighbors and the community were raised about safety, traffic, and the juxtaposition with smaller scale properties and businesses in the area.